 2. Eat a greater variety of plants, too

 Eating lots of broccoli and quinoa is great, but you don’t necessarily want to be eating the same exact combo of plant foods day after day.
 Research by the American Gut Project suggests that the main predictor of gut health is actually the variety of plant foods in someone’s diet.
 Scientists found that people eating more than 30 different types of plants per week had a healthier gut microbiome than people eating fewer than 10.
 The fiber in each type of plant food seems to feed a unique species of bacteria in the gut—and so eating a greater diversity of plants results in a greater diversity of gut bacteria.

 Making an effort to eat seasonally can go a long way toward improving the diversity of your diet over the course of a year—but what about improving food diversity over the course of a day?
 Salads, smoothies, and stir-fries are great ways to cram lots of different plant foods into one meal, but there’s only so much shopping, chopping, and cooking you can handle as a busy human.
-When time’s tight, consider reaching for Ka’Chava, which packs 40+ plant-based superfoods per serving, along with 9 grams of fiber (35% of your daily value).
+When time’s tight, consider reaching for Ka’Chava, which packs over 85 superfoods, nutrients, and plant-based ingredients per serving, including 4-7 grams of fiber (14-25% of your daily value).